mobify/astro-scaffold/README.md

 ## Controller Architecture

-Astro uses a controller pattern to manage the business logic of UX components.
-Controllers can manage a single Astro plugin or coordinate the behavior of several astro plugins which make up a single UX component in the app.
+Astro uses a controller pattern to manage the business logic of UI components.
+Controllers can manage a single Astro plugin or coordinate the behavior of several astro plugins which make up a single UI component in the app.

 Astro defines a controller inside of a requirejs module.
 The module exposes a prototype object as well as a factory method (`init`) which can be used to instantiate controllers with the prototype.
 The `init` method returns a promise which resolves to the newly created object.